WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • Apply confidentiality appropriately

-• Apply the escalation policy if there is any concern about the actions or inaction of social care staff or staff from other agencies
+• Apply the NSCP escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies

 We recognise that children who are abused or who witness violence may find it difficult to develop a positive sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
 We also recognise that there are children who are more vulnerable than others, which include children with special educational needs and or disabilities.